-2D Art and Design is an introductory level course focusing on two-dimensional art, including drawing, painting, collage, and mixed media.
+2D Art and Design is an introductory-level course focusing on two-dimensional art, including drawing, painting, collage, and mixed media.
 Students will gain foundational skills in 2D design strategies, understanding and developing visual narrative, and creating visual interest in the composition of a work of art.
 Emphasis will be placed on developing works of art utilizing the principles and elements of design, color theory, and other artistic skills.
 A variety of media and techniques are explored.
 Students will be expected to complete 2-3 finished works during the semester.
-Art history and appreciation are integrated into all Brook Hill Art courses through Artist of the Week discussions and other activities.
-Students will learn to articulate a critical analysis of various works of art, including that of professional artists', their own, and their peers', both verbally and in writing.
+Art history and appreciation are organically integrated into the course curriculum.
+Students will learn to articulate a critical analysis of various works of art, including that of professional artists, their own, and their peers.
+Offered on a rotating schedule.